wkumari/draft-vandergaast-edns-client-subnet/README.md

    client-subnet option, it will return a reply to its client and SHOULD cache the result.

-   If the FAMILY, SOURCE NETMASK, and SOURCE NETMASK bits of ADDRESS in the reply don't match the fields in the corresponding request, the full reply MUST be dropped, as described in Section 10.
+   If the FAMILY, SOURCE PREFIX-LENGTH, and SOURCE PREFIX-LENGTH bits of ADDRESS in the reply don't match the fields in the corresponding request, the full reply MUST be dropped, as described in Section 10.

-   In the cache, any resource record in the answer section will be tied to the network specified by the FAMILY, ADDRESS and SCOPE NETMASK fields, as detailed below.
+   In the cache, any resource record in the answer section will be tied to the network specified by the FAMILY, ADDRESS and SCOPE PREFIX- LENGTH fields, as detailed below.
 Note that the additional and authority sections from a DNS response message are specifically excluded here.
-   Any information cached from these sections MUST NOT be tied to a network.
+Any information cached from these sections MUST NOT

-   If another query is received matching the name and type of an entry in the cache, the resolver will check whether the FAMILY and ADDRESS of the client matches one of the networks in the cache for that entry.